Moosieus/blog/content/wordpress.md

 ## Interpreted templates and code
 **This is probably the most important bit:** I'm going to do my best here to explain why PHP has the right execution model for CMS's like WordPress - bear with me.

 For starters, the full language is available from within server side rendered templates, akin to Embedded Ruby (.erb), JSX (.jsx), or Embedded Elixir (.eex).
 This is an important distinction compared to templating languages like Jinja or Go templates.
 Embedding full languages in templates mitigates context switching for developers and provides crucial flexibility.
-Server side rendering also dramatically simplifies things, and I consider it crucial.
+Server side rendering also dramatically simplifies things and is likewise vital.

 PHP is also entirely interpreted from a developer's perspective.
-More importantly, there's no need to compile PHP code.
-Loading novel PHP code into a WordPress website is almost a "drag and drop" operation (SFTP).
-There’s no need to fight a compiler toolchain or mismatching build system versions.
+There's no need to compile code, fight a compiler toolchain, or resolve mismatching build system versions.
+Loading novel PHP code into a WordPress website is a simple matter of uploading it, and sometimes clicking a few buttons.

 Finally, WordPress' template system seems a pretty successful pattern.

 ## Made for power users
 All of the points discussed so far are in service of this one: **WordPress accels for power users who cannot code**.
-I knew several WordPress 'Developers' who didn't know a lick of PHP and still made their professional career on the back of creating WordPress websites.
+Plenty of WordPress 'Developers' don't know a lick of PHP and have still made professional careers creating WordPress websites for clients.
 These are the users to optimize for.

 ## What not to do
 - Bet on HTML.
 Markdown is for nerds.